AqwamCreates/DataPredict/docs/API/Models/ConditionalGenerativeAdversarialNetwork.md

 #### Returns:

-* outputMatrix: Matrix containing all the output values.
+* outputMatrix: matrix containing all the output values.

 ## Inherited From